 Easy trails plus a playground and picnic area makes this a great destination for families.

-Trail surface: Flat, easy, packed sand and pine needles.
+3.8 miles.
+Mostly flat, easy, packed sand and pine needles.

 - Shorter: 1.6 miles: use RED to shorten this route, marked in the directions below.
 Or use one of the many other woods roads on the map to create shorter loops.